OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 before I understood that the tips of the SILVA tree represent clusters with reference sequences, not just sequences.

+Made use of System.out vs. System.err more consistent (the former for notes and warnings, the latter for errors requiring attention), and made use of message prefixes more consistent (`|` for notes, `*` for warnings, `**` for errors).

+Alignments are now between arbitrary taxonomies; removed the requirement that one of them be a union taxonomy.
+Eliminated the `.mapped` field in favor of a hash table in the Alignment object.

 ### Archiving and reproducibility